Welcome to KISC!

 Rapid Ohia Death

 ʻŌhiʻa (Metrosideros polymorpha), a keystone species in Hawaiʻi’s native forests, faces a new threat in the form of a new fungal disease called Rapid ʻŌhiʻa Death (ROD).
 First detected on Hawaiʻi Island a half-dozen years ago, more than a million ʻōhiʻa on Hawaiʻi island have died from two new fungi, unknown to science before.
 In 2018, the disease was found for the first time on Kauai.
 There is currently no known cure for affected trees, so preventing the spread of this disease is vital.

-Due to the COVID-19 shutdown, all KISC public outreach events have been cancelled until further notice.
+Due to COVID-19, we regret that all KISC public outreach events are cancelled until further notice.

 ~ Please stay safe Kauai ~